-Alcohol: A) Acts as a depressant, affects mood, dulls the senses, and impairs coordination, reflexes, memory, and judgment.
-B) More serious effects may be damage to the liver, kidneys, pancreas and brain.
-C) It is the leading cause of death among people ages 15-24.
-D) On average, heavy drinkers shorten their life spans by approximately 10 years.
+- Alcohol: a) Acts as a depressant, affects mood, dulls the senses, and impairs coordination, reflexes, memory, and judgment - b) More serious effects may be damage to the liver, kidneys, pancreas and brain. - c) It is the leading cause of death among people ages 15-24. - d) On average, heavy drinkers shorten their life spans by approximately 10 years. - e) Overdose may be fatal

-Marijuana: A) Prolonged use can lead to severe psychological dependence.
-B) An immediate increase in heart and pulse rate may cause an acute panic anxiety reaction.
-C) Impairment of memory, altered sense of time and inability to concentrate.
-D) May cause apathy/loss of motivation.
+Marijuana: a) Prolonged use can lead to severe psychological dependence.

+- b) An immediate increase in heart and pulse rate may cause an acute panic anxiety reaction. - c) Impairment of memory, altered sense of time and inability to concentrate. - d) May cause apathy/loss of motivation.

-Cocaine: A) Increase in heart rate, breathing rate, and body temperature.
-B) Chronic runny nose and membrane infections.
-C) Overdose may result in seizures, heart failure, coma or death.
+Cocaine: a) Increase in heart rate, blood pressure, and body temperature.

+- b) Chronic runny nose, infections and nosebleeds. - c) Overdose may result in seizures, heart failure, coma or death.

+Opiates: a) Rapid development of tolerance and physical dependence.
-Opiates: A) Highly susceptible to physical dependence.
-B) May cause infections of the skin, liver, heart and lungs.

-Tobacco: A) Shortness of breath, nagging cough, and heart difficulties.
-B) Long-term effects may be emphysema, bronchitis, heart disease and cancer.
+- b) May cause infections of the skin, liver, heart and lungs. - c) Overdose may be fatal b) Long-term effects may be emphysema, bronchitis, heart disease and cancer.